 The rigorous study by CAS faculty also engages scholarship about African diaspora cultures and peoples before the founding of the United States, as well as the study of contextual linkages with other world cultures of Europe, Asia, the Middle East, and South America.
 In all such discussions, we strive to be critically aware of the words and concepts—as well as unquestioned assumptions and (often unintended) stereotypes—that we employ when we talk about race, racism, and diversity.

 A primary focus of the Center is facilitating collaboration between a wide range of Johns Hopkins University’s science and humanities scholars in order to develop a more complete understanding of the place of Africans and their descendants around the world.

 The Center offers an undergraduate major and minor and provides teaching and research opportunities for graduate students.
-With an executive board of 10 actively engaged faculty members and a longer list of affiliated faculty, the Center has infused the campus with new intellectual vitality by sponsoring various speaker series, symposia, seminars, and student and faculty discussions, and it has added tremendous breadth and depth to the curriculum in areas that are Africana-related.
+With an executive board of 10 actively engaged faculty who represent the Krieger School of Arts and Sciences, the Peabody Institute, the Carey Business School, the School of Education, the Bloomberg School of Public Health, and the Academy, the Center for Africana Studies has infused Johns Hopkins University with new intellectual vitality by sponsoring various speaker series, symposia, seminars, and university-wide discussions; and it has added tremendous breadth and depth to the curriculum in areas that are Africana-related.